Our trauma care team stays with you every step of the way, coordinating care with other specialists to ensure you're getting the right treatment.

-Trauma is the leading cause of death in the U.S. yet fewer than eight percent of hospitals have a trauma center.
+Trauma is the leading cause of death in the U.S., yet fewer than eight percent of hospitals have a trauma center.

 UC San Diego Health leads the nation in effective trauma care, operating the region's first Level 1 Trauma Center.
 Our team has provided care for critical injuries in San Diego and Imperial Counties since 1976.

-The Trauma Center is part of the
+The Trauma Center at UC San Diego Medical Center is part of the

 We operate 24 hours a day, seven days a week, and care for over 3,200 patients every year.